A hearty and satisfying vegetarian chili full of smoky flavors and sweet butternut squash – perfect for vegetarians and meat eaters alike.

 - 1 red pepper seeded and diced

-- 14 oz kidney beans drained and rinsed
+- 14 ounces kidney beans drained and rinsed

 - 4 cups butternut squash peeled and diced